Everything around us lies on different points of a spectrum.

-Can you imagine biting off a chunk of the atmosphere?
+Can you imagine it being so cold that you could bite off a chunk of the atmosphere?

-It would be possible (though very cold), because the only difference between states is the closeness of their molecules.
+It would be possible, because the only difference between states like gasses, liquids, and solids is the closeness of their molecules.
 Molecules in a gas are far apart, in a solid they are close together, and in a liquid they are somewhere in-between.

 It is heat (i.e. the vibration of molecules), pressure (the force applied by its environment), and the attraction of its molecules that determines an object’s state.

 The vast majority of the universe is cold, low-pressure, empty space, and is occasionally specked with giant gas clouds called nebulae.
 From these nebulae come tight concentrations of matter called stars – where conditions are so extreme that everything is boiled into a unique fourth state of matter called plasma.

 Plasma sounds rare and exotic but because it’s what stars are made of, it actually makes up the vast majority of matter in the universe.
 It occurs when gas has been heated or electrified, such that its atoms turn into ions and begin to glow.
 They become sensitive to magnetic fields and look really cool.

 It occurs on Earth in a few places, like in very hot fires, lightning strikes, and in special devices like plasma globes, plasma TVs, and in Tesla coils and neon lights like the ones below.

 It is interesting to think that it’s really what we see on Earth that’s rare and exotic.
 Every day we see a mix of gasses, liquids, and solids in the same place, and one of these is particularly interesting.
 Liquids.

 From a cosmic perspective, it only exists within specks of dust called planets and moons.
 Most often it’s inside them, where geologic activity melts their insides into liquid.